Hypernatremia and hyponatremia are two different medical terms. Hypernatremia medical definition is “Hyper means “excess” while hypo means “low”.

 What are the common causes of hypernatremia?

-Comatose Disease, Sever Dehydration and Cushing syndrome are the common causes of hypernatremia.
+Comatose Disease, Severe Dehydration, and Cushing syndrome are the common causes of hypernatremia.